awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

 The controller also installs a webhook that injects the following containers into Kubernetes pods that are labeled with a name that you specify\.
 + **App Mesh Envoy proxy** – Envoy uses the configuration defined in the App Mesh control plane to determine where to send your application traffic\.
-+ **App Mesh proxy route manager **– Updates `iptables` rules in a pod's network namespace that route ingress and egress traffic through Envoy\.
++ **App Mesh proxy route manager **– Updates `iptables` rules in a pod's network namespace that route inbound and outbound traffic through Envoy\.
 This container runs as a Kubernetes init container inside of the pod\.

 ## Prerequisites<a name="mesh-k8s-integration-prerequisites"></a>
 + An existing understanding of App Mesh concepts\.
 For more information, see [What Is AWS App Mesh?](what-is-app-mesh.md)\.